 First of all, I recommend that you check out the sources I listed above.
 Many are continually collecting data, and some update their sites as frequently as once per year (if not more often).

-Also, please take the time to submit your salary information to as many of the sources listed as possible.
+Also, please take the time to submit your salary information to as many of the sources listed above as possible.
 In order for these sources to report accurate data, they need people to submit their earnings.

 How can I make more money as an OTA?